Don't lower guard, COVID-19 pandemic not over yet: Centre over rise in active cases | Law-Order

 ''At the moment, it is just related to reduced testing, tracking and tracing as well as COVID-inappropriate behaviour and large congregations,'' he said.

-However, in case of Maharasthra, there were 36,917 active cases on February 11 and now it has crossed a lakh.
-Punjab had 2,100 cases which is now touching 9,400, Bhushan said.
+However, in the case of Maharashtra, there were 36,917 active cases on February 11 and now it has crossed a lakh.
+Punjab had 2,100 cases which are now touching 9,400, Bhushan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)